DrewNaylor/Retiled/README.md

 - `python`: Used to run most of Retiled; should be Python 3 (using Python 3.9.x, specifically, **but my goal is to use the latest version of Python when possible, so it may not be 3.9.x by the time you read this**), but I can't remember if the package itself is `python3`, so I'll need to check
 - `pyside6` (`PySide6` via pip, which may be necessary on Fedora; `py3-pyside6` on postmarketOS): Used for the UI of Python/QML-based components of Retiled
 - `qt6-declarative` (previously `qt6-quickcontrols2`): Provides Qt6 QtQuick controls that are used in each component
-- `qt6-wayland` (`qt6-qtwayland` on Fedora): Allows Qt6 apps like the ones included in Retiled to run under Wayland
+- `qt6-wayland` (`qt6-qtwayland` on Fedora): Allows Qt6 apps like the ones included in Retiled to run under Wayland, and also allows RetiledCompositor to run
-- `pyyaml` (`PyYAML` via pip, which is where I got it from and it's just in the repo, so you shouldn't have to worry about it unless you don't have the compiled library for it; Arch Linux ARM wasn't the latest anyway last I checked, but maybe I can put the latest one in my own repo if that's easy enough; I will soon stop providing pyyaml in my package directly, so it'll have to be installed manually, whether that be via `pip` [newest] or from your package manager [possibly outdated]): Helps read yaml files, which are used for configuration.
+- `pyyaml` (`PyYAML` via pip, which is where I got it from and it's just in the repo, so you shouldn't have to worry about it unless you don't have the compiled library for it; Arch Linux ARM wasn't the latest anyway last I checked, but maybe I can put the latest one in my own repo if that's easy enough; I will soon stop providing pyyaml in my package directly (probably in DP2, so it'll break if you don't manually install pyyaml but that's ok early on), so it'll have to be installed manually, whether that be via `pip` [newest] or from your package manager [possibly outdated]): Helps read yaml files, which are used for configuration.
 You probably won't have to install this yourself, as I just copied the library's files into my repo.
 The only case where you'll need to install it manually is if my repo doesn't have the proper compiled library for one of the files.
 In that case, please let me know.
 I don't feel comfortable just adding binaries from random people to my repo, so a way for me to acquire that binary will be necessary to specify.
 - `qt6-svg`: You'll need to install this if using Xfce or another non-Qt environment.
 Without it, SVG images won't show up anywhere.
 - `libopengl0`: Required if you want to run stuff on something like Linux Mint Cinnamon; not sure if this is installed by default on other distros, or if it's something that GTK ones lack; also not sure of the package name on non-Ubuntu distros

 ## License stuff

->This project (Retiled) is Copyright (C) 2021-2022 Drew Naylor and is licensed under the Apache License 2.0.<br>
+>This project (Retiled) is Copyright (C) 2021-2023 Drew Naylor and is licensed under the Apache License 2.0.<br>
 Retiled uses the RetiledStyles project, which falls under the LGPLv3 for most files (some are modified versions of Qt's styles, so they can fall under the licenses those files fell under).
 See the files under `./RetiledStyles` to be certain of their licenses and copyrights.
 Qt's license requires me to host my own copy of the code, and you can find that here (I hope the qtdeclarative repo is enough, as that's where I assume PySide6 gets its styles from, and PySide6 doesn't actually include any of the styles in its repo): https://github.com/DrewNaylor/qtdeclarative<br>
 Code relating to qtwayland, which is the module used for the project in the RetiledCompositor folder, can be found here: https://github.com/DrewNaylor/qtwayland<br>
 RetiledCompositor is the compositor used for Retiled for such things as the multitasking area and giving a place for the navigation bar, etc., and is sadly licensed under the Gnu GPLv3 due to qtwayland also being under the GPLv3 (I think it's GPLv3+ with the "+" being for any version that's ok'd by the KDE Free Qt Foundation, according to some source files in the repo) now.
 Any files that do not use GPL'd libraries directly will be licensed under one of these three licenses for as much flexibility as possible: the Apache License, Version 2.0; the BSD License according to what Qt uses in the QML files; or the LGPLv3, which is what the RetiledStyles project's files are under.<br><br>